Last year, when Apple rolled out iOS 13 latest software update for iPhones and iPads HomeKit Secure Video also went live.

-Apple revealed HomeKit Secure Video at WWDC back in June, and it's kind of a big deal.
-The new feature is going to change the way video cameras work with HomeKit, and hopefully encourage more companies to make their cameras compatible.
-Because, let's be real, there aren't many good ones to pick from right now.
+Apple first revealed HomeKit Secure Video at WWDC back in June 2019, and it's kind of a big deal.
+The feature changes the way video cameras work with HomeKit, and, in time, will hopefully encourage more companies to make their smart security cameras compatible.

 Read this: The best Apple HomeKit devices

 We've written about Secure Video a few times since it was announced, and we couldn't help but notice that a lot of the information surrounding it isβ¦ unclear.